Methodology

 - Up to $250 in bonus cash back

-- Easy to use mobile app for more deals and exclusive offers
+- Easy to use mobile app for even more deals and exclusive offers

-- Direct payments via PayPal or Interac e-Transfer
+- Payments are made directly to you via PayPal or Interac e-Transfer

 Learn more about cash back sites here.